 This article describes how to configure Transitions in the Mastery section of a target phase in the Program Builder.
+For an introduction, please read the Configuring Mastery (Overview) article first.

 This article has three parts: